Italy

 Activity Note

-Getting on/off a motorcoach.
-Coach to San Gimignano is 40 miles, and takes about 1.15 hours.
+Getting on/off a bus; driving about 40 miles one way to San Gimignano, under 1.5 hours riding time.
 Walking up to 3 miles throughout the day with periods of standing during site visits; uneven paths, cobblestones, mostly level urban stone sidewalks, pedestrian-only roads with inclines and descents.
 Gravel walkways at the agriturismo.

 Breakfast: